 The RV (recreational vehicle) is our mobile home, our artist studio, our performance space, our laboratory, our life and our work.

-We’re setting off on our 6 month long journey in April 2018.
-Get in touch if you’d like us to stop by.
+We’re working with Farnham Maltings (UK), Vooruit (BE), Cabanyal Intim (ES), Pro Progressione (HU) and Matchbox (DE) to make this all happen and we’re setting off on our 6 month long journey in April 2018.
+Do get in touch if you’d like to host us on our trip.

 Research and Development for this project funded by Arts Council England